 How to calculate holiday pay

-The assumption that many people hold is that holiday pay should be calculated using the employee's base salary.
+The assumption that many people hold is that holiday pay should be calculated using an employee's base salary.

 In reality, there are a couple of mitigating factors that have to be taken into account.
 These include: